Director: Christopher Nolan

 Writer: Christopher Nolan

-A mind-twisting film which demands the full attention of viewers as it is not an ‘easy watch’ film.
+A mind-twisting film which demands the full attention of viewers as it’s not an ‘easy watch’.
 By that, I mean that a passive audience is not going to be handed the complex idea of dream inception and deep characters on a platter.

-Dom Cobb (Leonardo DiCaprio) is the primary dreamer or extractor hired by a corporation-owner, Mr Saito (Ken Watanabe) to plant a lucrative idea into Robert Michael Fischer’s (Cillian Murphey) mind via a dream to encourage him to decide to break up the energy conglomerate which he recently inherited to make way for Saito’s company.
+Dom Cobb (Leonardo DiCaprio) is the primary dreamer or extractor hired by a corporation-owner, Mr Saito (Ken Watanabe) to plant a lucrative idea into Robert Michael Fischer’s (Cillian Murphey) mind via a dream.
+This is to encourage him to decide to break up the energy conglomerate which he recently inherited to make way for Saito’s company.

 That was a mouthful!

-This epic film is a James Bond action meets Matrix science fiction meets a totally unique twist of a psychological thriller which incorporates the modern fear of privacy invasion and increasing reality that companies have the most power.
+This epic film is a James Bond action meets Matrix science fiction meets a totally unique twist of a psychological thriller, which incorporates the modern fear of privacy invasion and increasing reality that companies have the most power.

-The count-down begins as the slow motion van is driven off of the bridge and the dreamers need to accomplish the mission and wake up before they drown in the van.
+The count-down begins as the slow motion van is driven off of the bridge and the dreamers need to accomplish the mission and wake up before their physical selves drown in the van.
 It’s so intense!

-The cliff-hanger ending leaves much debate between viewers – so after much philosophical thinking, logical analysis and heated debates with friends, you would be back in the cinema for a second viewing or purchasing the special edition DVD from the nearest store.
+The cliff-hanger ending leaves much debate between viewers – so after much philosophical thinking, logical analysis and heated debates with friends, you would be back in the cinema for a second viewing or buying the special edition DVD from the nearest store.

-With a stream of shallow chick flicks and rom coms, Inception was a breath of fresh air for those who enjoy a bit of an “epic”.
+With a stream of shallow chick flicks and rom-coms, Inception was a breath of fresh air for those who enjoy a bit of an “epic”.